ibnuda/fpmortals/manuscript/complete.md

   }
   val gathered: IList[MachineNode] = freeap.analyze(gather)
 ~~~~~~~~

-The next step is to extend the instruction set from `Orig` to `Extended`, which
-includes the `Batch.Ast` and write a `FreeAp` program that starts all our
-`gathered` nodes in a single network call

 Langkah selanjutnya adalah memperluas set instruksi dari `Orig` menjadi `Extended`
 yang juga mengikutsertakan `Batch.Ast` dan menulis sebuah program `FreeAp` yang